 The committee shall evaluate the Library Program Area Chair’s performance of the duties and responsibilities set forth in Section J(2) of Article VI of this Agreement and shall do so using Appendix E-3.
 In conducting such evaluation, the committee shall solicit evaluations from other librarians regarding the Library Program Area Chair’s performance of his/her duties as Library Program Area Chair.

-Evaluations Transmitted to the Vice President
+Acknowledgement and Evaluations Transmitted to the Vice President

-Every evaluation conducted pursuant to the foregoing subsection 1 shall be transmitted to the Vice President.
+Documents recording every (b.i) formative evaluation or (b.ii) evaluation conducted pursuant to the foregoing subsection 1 shall be transmitted to the Vice President.